lypoluz/modular-smart-home/README.md

 ---
 ### Add your own modules

-soon TM
+###### Creating a module
 Create a new .py file inside _Backend/Controller/_.
-Use this file template:
+Your Controller needs to inherit from the 'Controller' class You can use this file template:
 ```PYTHON
 from smartHomeController import Controller